DiogoAluai/registry-service/README.md

 # Registry
 This registry serves as service name resolution.
 It stores services' information, such as port, protocol, and IP.
-It was created to solve a specific problem: where to find your service/device in a private network, where you have no configuration control and IPs keep changing.
+It was created to solve a specific problem:
+Where to find your service/device in a private network, where you have no configuration control and IPs keep changing?

 Services can 'register' to the registry, and apps can access this information through the 'retrieve' endpoint.
 The endpoints are protected with an API_KEY, but it's vulnerable to [playback attacks](https://en.wikipedia.org/wiki/Replay_attack).
 To retrieve information from the registry I've also created a [registry-client library](https://github.com/DiogoAluai/registry-client).